Monday, January 25, 2016

 We learned how to read from the Dick and Jane books.

-Mrs Hester had large cardboard wheel that had beginning to read words on it and we would practice everyday from this wheel.
+Mrs Hester had a large cardboard wheel that began to read words, and we would practice every day from it.

 Recess lasted thirty minutes and most of the time we were outside.